epam/edp-admin-console/documentation/add_libraries.md

 _**NOTE**: The Version Control System Info menu is available in case this option is predefined._

-After the complete adding of the library, inspect the [Check Library Availability](#Check_Library_Availability) part.

 ## The Codebase Info Menu

 ![addlib1](../readme-resource/addlib1.png "addlib1")